-Role Flagship Project Manager Reports to JU, Flagship Area Steering Committee and System and Innovation Programme Board (monthly summary, quarterly report) Roles and Responsib Appointed by EU-Rail Coordinator.
-He/she is the central manager of the project and acts in coordination with the Project is responsible for the project and to achieve the defined project targets according to .
-Every Flagship Project Manager needs a deputy.
-The responsibilities will be defined Mandate Overall responsibility for the project by the Executive Dire ctor or his delegated representatives, on the basis of the agreement with each ring Committee.
-The FP Project Manager shall not undertake any of the tasks of the Required skills consortium, s Monitor and risks, and proline with the Develop the comanagement Coordination successful processful proces nsibility and management of project organization, sub-project organization, takeholder management manage the projects achievements (including project planning, resources, budget, gress reporting incl.
-KPI-monitoring, dissemination, and FA marketing activities) in GA and in cooperation with the JU Program Management overall project plan (phases, milestones, inputs, outputs, deliverables), chair relevant meetings of all sub-projects, workstreams and change management activities required for the Interfaces Flagship Project Steering Committee Flagship Project System Expert Sub-Project Managers, JU Programme Manager
+Role Flagship Project Manager Reports to JU, Flagship Area Steering Committee and System and Innovation Programme Board (monthly summary, quarterly report) Roles and Responsibi lities Appointed by EU-Rail The Project Manager Coordinator.
+He/she i the grant agreement. is the central manager of the project and acts in coordination with the Project s responsible for the project and to achieve the defined project targets according to Every Flagship Project Manager needs a deputy.
+The responsibilities will be defined Mandate Overall responsibility for the project by the Executive Direc tor or his delegated representatives, on the basis of the agreement with each Required skills Project Steen Project Coordinator.
+Detailed responsibilitie Overall responsibilitie Overall responsibilitie Overall responsibilities Monitor and management of the second second es and rights: sibility and management of project organization, sub-project organization, akeholder management nanage the projects achievements (including project planning, resources, budget, ress reporting incl.
+KPI-monitoring, dissemination, and FA marketing activities) in A and in cooperation with the JU Program Management verall project plan (phases, milestones, inputs, outputs, deliverables), chair relevant meetings of all sub-projects, workstreams and change management activities required for the fect delivery for technical and project management issues c assessments (including implementation of measures for risk mitigation) ost / Funding Controlling Pl information r the management of the project reports, with any corrective action of all change requests Interfaces Flagship Project Steering Committee Flagship Project System Expert Sub-Project Managers, JU Programme Manager

-- Internal Project Communication within project organization, sub-project managers /-teams - Represent externally the Flagship Project together with the Project Coordinator - Interface to other Flagship Areas - Escalation level for sub-project managers / members - Supports coordination of interfaces to other Flagship Areas Projects and Norm & Regulation authorities - Falls under the guidance of the System and Innovation Project Board
+• Internal Project Communication within project organization, sub-project managers /-teams • Represent externally the Flagship Project together with the Project Coordinator • Interface to other Flagship Areas • Escalation level for sub-project managers / members • Supports coordination of interfaces to other Flagship Areas Projects and Norm & Regulation authorities • Falls under the guidance of the System and Innovation Project Board